theRealAph/ScopeLocals/README.md

 ## Alternatives

-It is possible to emulate many of the features of extent locals with `ThreadLocal`s, albeit at some cost in memory footprint, runtime security, and performance.
+It is possible to emulate many of the features of extent locals with `ThreadLocal`s, albeit at some cost in memory footprint, security, and performance.

 We have experimented with a modified version of `ThreadLocal` that